Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 The Government publish regular updated guidance on Brexit.
 You can sign up to these e-mail updates to get automatic notifications of anything new.

-Government guidance on the settlement scheme is expected to be available online in all EU languages by 29 March 2019.
+Government guidance on the settlement scheme is now open and available online.

 An introduction for communities toolkit is available now for community leaders to promote the settlement scheme as well as to bid for potential grant funding for community and voluntary groups to target services to support the scheme, particularly to vulnerable citizens and their families.